Stormcock (album): History

 Nonetheless, Stormcock would remain a favourite album of critics and Harper's fans.
+The Times commented on the album in 2011, calling it a, "masterpiece of eccentricity".
 In October 2013, NME placed Stormcock at number 377 in their list of "The 500 Greatest Albums of All Time".

 Although Jimmy Page performs on the album, he was credited as "S. Flavius Mercurius" for contractual reasons.

 Reissue

 The album was digitally remastered in 2007 by Science Friction.
 The package included a 20-page case-bound booklet with new pictures, prose and poetry, and Page's name was added to the album's credits.